-Rarely does CBD show up on a drug test.
-Even most full-spectrum oils will not cause you to fail a drug test.
-However, some personal stories report that CBD did result in a false positive, even though the person had used nothing other than CBD.
+CBD rarely shows up on a drug test.
+Even most full-spectrum oils that contain some level of THC should not cause you to fail a drug test.
+However, some personal stories report that CBD did come back positive for marijuana, even though the person had used nothing other than CBD.

 So what does this mean?

 There are certain factors that may contribute to positive results from a drug test, even when only using hemp-derived CBD products.